DomizianoScarcelli/dotfiles/README.md

 - `skhd` to map terminal commands to keyboard shortcut.
 This is helpful to manage yabai windows with the keyboard
 - `nvim` as the text editor of choice.
 I used `vscode` for a long time so I also keep its configuration files here.
 - `karabineer-elements` to remap keys
-- `ranger` as a terminal file manager
+- `yazi` as a terminal file manager
 - `tmux` to have multiple terminal windows in a single terminal
 - `kitty` as a terminal emulator
 - `sketchybar` to have a customizable alternative menu bar on MacOS